How to Manage VMs with `virt-manager` on Arch Linux

 Storage Management

-Virtual machine disks are usually stored in /var/lib/libvirt/images/
+Virtual machine disks are usually stored in /var/lib/libvirt/images/. virt-manager lets you:

 - Use raw or qcow2 disk formats